bungle-bear/bungle-bear.github.io/raiding.md

 Even now, although I'm basically competent at my job (I guess I could be considered above average), when I look at my logs, I still see lots of mistakes and things I could improve.

+(I should warn you that ACT is not officially endorsed by the game's developers, Square Enix.
+Strictly speaking, it contravenes the Terms and Conditions.
+But, unofficially, they turn a "blind eye" to its use, provided people do not use it to be "toxic" to other players.
+I'd advise you to refrain from discussing parses in the in-game chat entirely, otherwise you risk a ban.)

 ## Some Brief Advice for Healers ##